 Tennis might be a leisurely sport for some people and a profession for others.
-A lot of movement of the wrist, back and legs are required in tennis.
-Sports injuries of wrist and back are common in tennis.
-If you already have back pain, the pain would get worse.
+A lot of movement of the wrist, back and legs is required in tennis.
+Sports injuries of the wrist, shoulders, hips, lower and upper back, as well as tennis elbow are common in this sport.
+If you already have back pain, the pain might get worse if left unaddressed.

-How the Pain Builds Up While Playing Tennis?
+How Does Pain Build Up While Playing Tennis?

-- When players are making front shots and backhand shots, trunk rotation is required in it.
+- When players are executing front shots and backhand shots, trunk rotation is required.
 This could possibly twist the spine.

-- When making service in tennis, the lower back is extended and this causes compression of lumbar discs.
-Due to this, the lower back gets stressed.
+- When making a tennis serve, the lower back is extended, and this can cause compression of one or more of the lumbar discs.

-- In tennis, the joints present in lumbar discs and spine are stressed.
+- In tennis, the joints present in the spine can become stressed.
 During some movements, muscles, and ligaments around the spine also come under stress.

-- There are a lot of lateral movements involved and stop motions involved in tennis and this damages the back muscles because back muscles support these movements.
+- There are a lot of lateral and stop motions involved in tennis and this damages the back muscles because they support these movements.

 How It Feels When the Pain Triggers

 If you have a muscle injury on the tennis court, you will feel it immediately.
-Pain due to tennis comes with sharp and persistent pain the back.
-Sometimes, the pain is on one side while in other cases, it is on both sides.
+Pain due to tennis tends to be sharp and persistent.
+Sometimes, the pain is on one side while in other cases, it occurs on both sides.
 As you move, the pain will get worse.
 Prolonged movement or sitting can also worsen this pain.
-After some time, the pain could travel to the buttocks and thighs too.
+After some time, the pain may travel to the buttocks and thighs too.

-To choose the racquet for tennis, get in touch with a professional.
-A professional would help you in finding the right equipment.
-When you play with a flexible racquet, more trunk rotation is needed and this causes stress.
-This is why you should invest in a stiff tennis racquet so that there is less stress on your back.
-Racquet size also matters, according to the hand size.
-Using a bigger or smaller racquet puts stress on the elbows, which travels to the back.
+Choose a good racket that is suitable for you.
+To choose the racket for tennis, get in touch with a professional who can help you in finding the right equipment.
+When you play with a flexible racket, more trunk rotation is needed, and this causes stress on the spine.
+This is why you should invest in a stiff tennis racket so that there is less stress placed on your back.
+Racket size also matters, according to the hand size.
+Using a bigger or smaller racket puts stress on the elbows, which travels to the back.

-- There is more back arch in a kick serve and that could leave to back pain.
+- There is more back arch in a kick serve and that could lead to back pain.
 Instead of using this, go for slice serve.

-- In this serve, the racquet hits the ball from side and not from above.
+- In this serve, the racket hits the ball from side and not from above.
 This keeps your spine straight and reduces the chance of injury.

 - Learn the proper form from a professional.
 If you bend the knees properly, you will not suffer from back pain.

-Playing in proper form will help in reducing the chance of back injury, tension, stress, and muscle or ligament pulling.
+Playing in proper form will help in reducing the chance of back injuries, tension, stress, and muscle or ligament pulling.